Sharad Malhotra: My Mood Dictates My Fashion Choices

 “An artiste just needs a platform and an audience.
 I don’t want to restrict myself into just one medium but explore everything that is challenging and exciting that comes my way.
 I enjoy performing different characters having different shades.
 If the story and my part are good enough, I can even perform on the streets and entertain my audience.
 I value the art more than everything else,” he says.

 He recently went to Dubai with his wife to rejuvenate.
-Talking about his holiday, he says: “Holidays gets the best out of me.
+Talking about his holiday, Sharad Malhotra says, “Holidays gets the best out of me.
 This time around things were different.
 We all were stuck at home, not sure when we could go for a vacation.
 So this holiday was special.
 I love visiting Dubai not just because of how beautiful and welcoming it is but also for my fans in the city.”